alpernebbi/depthcharge-tools/depthchargectl.rst

 Checks if a file is a depthcharge image that can be booted on this machine. **depthchargectl** also keeps track of restrictions on images for each machine.
-For example, most ChromeOS machines can boot images upto a specific size, e.g. 32MiB.
+For example, most ChromeOS machines can boot images up to a specific size, e.g. 32MiB.
 It checks if its input is in a format the ChromeOS bootloader expects, and satisfies these restrictions.

 depthchargectl partitions